gregorbj/Archive-VisionEval/api/model_system_design.md

 |trips     |TRIP |
 |households|HH   |

+For 'currency' data it's not sufficient to convert values to different units, it's also necessary to convert values between years since the value of money changes over time due to inflation.
+For example, if household income is a variable in a household travel model that was estimated using data from 2000, then when that model is applied to forecast travel in other years, the income data for the forecast years must be deflated to reflect the value in the model estimation year (2000).
+The software framework takes care of this process if a proper series of deflators are provided and if the units include the currency year (as described below).
+That information is used to convert currency to and from base year currency values (what is kept in the datastore).

+The deflator series is defined for the model in the "deflators.csv" file in the "defs" directory.
+This file has 2 columns, 'Year' which contains an annual series of years, and 'Value' which contains corresponding deflator values (e.g. consumer price index).
+The earliest year in the deflator series must be sufficient to cover all of the years specified for modules which use currency data.
+The latest year must be sufficient to cover the base year and any later years that the model may be run for (excluding future forecast years of course).
+For example, the 'PredictIncome' module in the 'VESimHouseholds' package was estimated from 2000 Census PUMS data.
+Those data include household income for the previous year (1999).
+Therefore the "deflators.csv" file must include deflator values going back to 1999.
+If the base year for the model is 2010, the deflator series must go up to 2010; and if a later year such as 2015 is to be modeled, the deflator series must go up to that year.

+Modules must include the currency year for datasets to be retrieved from the datastore and to be saved to the datastore.
+This is done by adding a period and 4-digit year to the UNITS attribute.
+For example, the UNITS specification for year 2000 dollars would be 'USD.2000'.
+Note, however, that this convention does not apply to specifications for currency data that is read in from input file.
+In those cases, the year is specified in the input file.
+This is explained in Section 6.4.

+The UNITS value may also specify a multiplier option for complex and compound data types.
+This capability exists because modules may use data that is represented in thousands or millions when numbers are very large.
+For example total income and total VMT are often reported in this way.
+A multiplier option is added to a units name by adding a period and then the multiplier expressed in scientific notion where the leading digit must be a 1 (e.g. 1e3 for thousands).
+For currency units, the multiplier option must follow the year notation.
+For example, 2010 dollars expressed in millions would be expressed as 'USD.2010.1e6'.
+Miles traveled expressed in millions would be 'MI.1e6'.

 #### 6.4.
 Model Inputs
 The *inputs* directory contains all of the model inputs for a scenario.
 A model input file is a table that relates one or more input fields to geographic units and years.
 Because of the tabular nature of the data, all input files are CSV-formatted text files.

 At present, two types of input files are accommodated.
 These files differ with respect to whether the specified attribute values vary by 'forecast' year.
 For example, a file containing input assumptions about the cost of fuel, road use taxes, etc. would have values that vary  by 'forecast' year.
 In contrast, the files used to specify the characteristics of vehicles of different powertrain types have values that vary by vehicle model year, not 'forecast' year.
 The structure of these two types of input files, and how their values are organized in the datastore, differ.

 All input files that have values which vary by 'forecast' year have at least three columns; two mandatory columns that specify geography ("Geo") and year ("Year"), and one or more data columns.
 Each row specifies a unique geographic unit and year combination.
 For example, if a model that has 10 Azones is being run for 2 'forecast' years, then an a table of inputs specified at the Azone level would contain 20 rows (in addition to the header row).
 The software framework checks these files to make sure that they contain values for all the required combinations of geography and year.

+By convention, input file names which include inputs that vary by level of geography, include the level of geography in the input file name.
+File names should be descriptive.
+Following are some examples:
+- azone_hh_pop_by_age.csv
+- azone_hhsize_targets.csv
+- bzone_dwelling_units.csv

 Input files that do not vary by 'forecast' year do not have any required columns.